Sigma 50-200mm F4-5.6 DC OS HSM is a Variable aperture Auto Focus (AF) Telephoto Zoom

 Size, Weight and Filter Thread

-Size and weight is a very important decision factor when searching for your next lens.
-Sigma 50-200mm F4-5.6 DC OS HSM has a maximum diameter of 74mm and total length of 102mm when not extended .
+The size and weight are crucial factors to consider when searching for your next lens.
+Sigma 50-200mm F4-5.6 DC OS HSM has a maximum diameter of 74mm and total length of 102mm when not extended.
 It weighs 420g / 14.8 oz.

 Sigma 50-200mm F4-5.6 DC OS HSM has a focal range of 50-200mm and 4.0X zoom ratio which has a 35mm equivalent focal range of 75-300mm when used on a APS-C / DX format camera.

 The Sigma 50-200mm F4-5.6 DC OS HSM features an optical image stabilization system which helps to reduce the blur that occurs due to shaking during hand-held shooting.

 Sigma 50-200mm F4-5.6 DC OS HSM features Rotary (extending) zoom method where the length of the lens changes as you zoom in or out.
 This makes it possible to design the lens with a smaller minimum length ( generally when it is zoomed out) compared to internal zoom lenses.
 The disadvantages of this design are being harder to seal against dust and moisture, weight balance shifting while zooming and zoom creep in certain lenses.